-Dual Degree with the Hertie School of Governance (Berlin, Germany)
+Dual Degree with the Hertie School (Berlin, Germany)

 This two-year programme, built on the complementary approaches of two prestigious members of the Global Public Policy Network (GPPN), combines the study of economics, public policy and management.
 It is designed for young professionals who want to gain an expertise in the management and evaluation of public policy in the European context and at the heart of two major European capitals.